-Welcome to the web site of ENISA -the European Network and Information Security Agency, working for the EU Institutions and Member States.
+Welcome to the web site of ENISA -the European Union Agency for Network and Information Security, working for the EU Institutions and Member States.
 ENISA is the EU’s response to these cyber security issues of the European Union.
 As such, it is the 'pace-setter' for Information Security in Europe, and a centre of expertise.

 The objective is to make ENISA’s web site the European ‘hub’ for exchange of information, best practices and knowledge in the field of Information Security.
 This web site is an access point to the EU Member States and other actors in this field.
 'ENISA- Securing Europe's Information Society'.

 ENISA's Executive Director, Prof. Udo Helmbrecht was nominated by the Management Board and later made a presentation for the European Parliament on 16 April, 2009.
 He assumed his position on 16, October, 2009.